 NZEV Flexibility.
 2035 and earlier model year NZEVs are counted the same as ZEVs for purposes of determining compliance with section 2013.6, except as specified in sections 2013.2(b) and 2013.2(d).

-Table B: ZEV Milestones by Milestone Group and Year
+Table A: ZEV Milestones by Milestone Group and Year